 Specs:

-This isn’t your average inflatable kayak.
-Aquaglide Deschutes 130 Inflatable Kayak is a comfortable, day touring kayak that weighs a mere 21 pounds and has a maximum weight capacity of 400 pounds!
-Its long and narrow design allows for amazing tracking and you’ll glide across the water with ease.
+This isn't your average inflatable kayak.
+AQUAGLIDE Navarro 110 Convertible Inflatable Kayak is a comfortable, day touring kayak that's portable, lightweight and built to last.
+Its long and narrow design allows for amazing tracking and you'll glide across the water with ease.

 You'll be able to put this kayak together within minutes.
 Remove it from the bag, inflate the three chambers, and you're all set.
 The open cockpit design is a breeze to get into and out of, and the splashguards at the bow and stern of the kayak will help keep you dry.

-The front and rear bungee cords will help you secure a variety of items to bring with you on your kayaking adventure.
-This is one of the best inflatable kayaks on the market that may have you thinking….hard-shell kayak who?
+The front bungee cords and zip open dry compartments will help you secure a variety of items to bring with you on your kayaking adventure.
+This is one of the best inflatable kayaks on the market that may have you thinking....hard-shell kayak who?

 Perception Joyride 10 Kayak